Tan Tan Ramen (Tantanmen)

 Customize your ramen: Recipes are meant to be altered to fit the preferences of the cook, so feel free to adjust some components of the dish to make this tantanmen your own.

-• Adjust your broth: To make the broth more thick and creamy, you can use a higher ratio of milk to stock!
+• Adjust your broth: To make the broth more rich, thick, and creamy, you can use a higher ratio of milk to stock.

 FAQs (Frequently Asked Questions)